 FY14 will be a year of mild revival

 While some pressures would continue to persist and perhaps weigh on growth prospects, the ultimate picture measures as an improvement over the year gone by.
 The low statistical base effect will help significantly to present relatively better numbers for certain economic variables given that the FY13 performance has come with virtual industrial stagnation, high inflation, and conservative policies.

 In brief, we expect growth to pick up, albeit gradually but will continue to remain below the higher average growth trajectory of the last five years.
 The uptick in growth would be driven by a gradual revival in industrial production, stable agri-sector activity, and steady services sector growth.
 Supply-side constraints would ease to some extent as investments shelved in the last year (both government and private sector) begin to churn and flow into the economic cycle.

 With easing inflation, the tough choice of balancing the trade-off between growth and inflation will be less pressing giving way to the emergence of what could be termed as a cautious growth-oriented pro-cyclical monetary regime.
 However, a clear picture will emerge only in the second half of the year.
-Capital markets in a more investment-favourable environment are also expected to receive the much required boost.
+Capital markets in a more investment-favorable environment are also expected to receive a much-required boost.

-The update sequentially looks at expectation on overall growth, performance of the agricultural and industrial sectors, banking and capital markets, fiscal thoughts and external sector scenarios likely to emerge.
+The update sequentially looks at expectation on overall growth, the performance of the agricultural and industrial sectors, banking and capital markets, fiscal thoughts, and external sector scenarios likely to emerge.

 With a recovery in manufacturing activities, economic growth expected to pick this year…